Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Payroll form FAQs

-• Step 1: Obtain an employer identification number (EIN) from the IRS by submitting Form SS-4.
-You also may need to get state and local tax IDs.
+1. Obtain an employer identification number (EIN).
+If you don't already have one, apply for an EIN from the IRS by submitting Form SS-4.
+You may also need state and local tax registration numbers, depending on where you operate.

-Payroll status change forms and deduction forms accomplish different things, but you need both when hiring employees:
+Payroll status change forms and payroll deduction forms serve different purposes, and both are common in employee recordkeeping.

 Did you find this content helpful?